Manwe03/woodencog/README.md

 Some of the code also came from the [Tinker's construct](https://github.com/SlimeKnights/TinkersConstruct) mod (the small crucible) I updated it to my needs.

-This mod is still in early stages and probably need a lot refactoring but still can be used.
-I'll soon update my generators (yeah the Node.js mess in generators dir) to generate all missing crafts in this mod.

 currently it includes :
 - Mixer alloying recipes
 - Custom basin to allow more fluids into it (4)